AlanCoding/django-ansible-base/docs/apps/opa/OPA_INTERFACE.md

 **Purpose:** "Can this user perform this action on this specific object?"

-DAB sends the object's registered field values in `input.object` along with the user's policies.
-OPA evaluates the clauses against the concrete values and returns a boolean.
+DAB sends the object's registered field values in `input.object` along with the user's policy IDs.
+OPA looks up and evaluates the policies against the concrete values and returns a boolean.

 **Request** (user can change inventory 5 -- it's in org 4):
 ```json